tigertooth01/Navigate.js/README.md

 ###Usage

-In HTML, define each pages as 'page' class
+In HTML, define each page as 'page' class

 ```sh
 <div class='page' id='page1'>